EricLangezaal/PersonalizedCIR/README.md

 Next, there are four similar scripts to check if the corresponding job has completed and save it to a file if applicable.
 Use `batch_cancel.py` to cancel a job.

 ### 5.1 Aggregation
 If you have run an experiment multiple times, you can aggregate the results to calculate means and standard deviations.
 Use `--automatic_method` if it concerns an automatic method run.
-Note that this script assumes the files to be named "{input}_run{i}.jsonl", where `i` goes from 1 to the number of runs specified (5 by default).
+Note that this script assumes the files to be named `{input}_run{i}.jsonl`, where `i` goes from 1 to the number of runs specified (5 by default).
 ```bash
 python pcir/eval/aggregate_results.py --input data/batch/gpt-4o-mini/processed/batch_SAR_5shot --year "2023" --num_runs 5
 ```